The best point-and-shoot cameras in 2022 | CNN Underscored

 $500 $479 at Amazon

-Video quality was akin to that of the RX100 — clear and crisp with nicely saturated colors, and the microphone grabbed solid, clean audio.
-The 20 mm lens gave us that webcam perspective (and it worked well as a webcam, with results on par with the Logitech we usually rely on.
-Still image quality is again comparable to the ZV-1 and other RX100-related compact 1” cameras in Sony’s lineup.
+Video quality was akin to that of the RX100 — clear and crisp with nicely saturated colors — and the microphone grabbed solid, clean audio.
+The 20mm lens gave us that webcam perspective (and it worked well as a webcam, with results on par with the Logitech we usually rely on).
+Still image quality is again comparable to the ZV-1 and other RX100-related compact 1-inch cameras in Sony’s lineup.
 While autofocus isn’t as fast as on the RX100 VI, and we found it challenging to keep up with fast-moving pets and children, it’s reasonably speedy enough to grab quick, unplanned shots.
 The background defocus button (right next to the shutter release) is handy for getting portraits as well.
 It’s a fun little camera to use — just limited.

 Panasonic LX10